-1.B.1.a The Housing Trust Fund, a Special Revenue Fund, was established in May 1992 pursuant to South Carolina Code of Laws, Chapter 31, Article 4.
+1.B.1.a The Housing Trust Fund, a special revenue fund, was established in May 1992 pursuant to South Carolina Code of Laws, Chapter 31, Article 4.
 The Authority receives funding from a percentage of the documentary stamp tax on instruments conveying real property.
 Under this legislation, the Housing Trust Fund is to be used to "increase the supply of safe, decent and affordable housing for members of the very low and lower income individuals and households."

-1.B.1.b The SC HELP Fund, SC Housing Corp, a blended component unit, is presented as a Special Revenue Fund of the Authority under the title "SC HELP Fund."
-On August 3, 2010, the Authority was notified by officials at the U.S. Department of Treasury (Treasury) that Treasury had approved the proposal of the South Carolina State Housing Finance and Development Authority for administration and distribution of \$138 million to help the State of South Carolina's "hardest hit" homeowners.
-The program is administered by the SC Housing Corp., a not for profit entity qualifying as a blended component unit of the Authority.
+1.B.1.b The SC HELP Fund, SC Housing Corp., a blended component unit, is presented as a special revenue fund of the Authority under the title "SC HELP Fund."
+On August 3, 2010, the Authority was notified by officials at the U.S. Department of Treasury (Treasury) that Treasury had approved the proposal of the Authority for administration and distribution of \$138 million to help the State of South Carolina's "hardest hit" homeowners.
+The program is administered by SC Housing Corp., a not for profit entity qualifying as a blended component unit of the Authority.
 On August 11, 2010, Treasury announced an additional \$58.8 million in funding for this program.
 On September 29, 2010, Treasury announced an additional incremental award to the Authority of approximately \$98.6 million in funding for this program.
 The total program award is currently \$295.4 million.
-SC Housing Corp is presented as a special revenue fund in the SC Help Fund in the accompanying financial statements.
+SC Housing Corp. is presented as a special revenue fund in the SC Help Fund in the accompanying financial statements.